modernben/forge-docs/1.0/servers/providers.md

 | HTTPS | TCP      | 443        | Custom | 0.0.0.0/0          |                  |
 | HTTPS | TCP      | 443        | Custom | ::/0               |                  |

-### Linode API Access
+### Akamai / Linode API Access

-When creating a [new Linode Cloud API token](https://cloud.linode.com/profile/tokens) for your Linode account, Linode will ask you to select which permissions are needed by the token.
+When creating a [new Akamai Cloud API token](https://cloud.linode.com/profile/tokens) for your Akamai account, Akamai will ask you to select which permissions are needed by the token.
 You will need to select the following permissions:

 - **Linodes** - Read/Write
 - **IPs** - Read/Write